parafoxia/installers/README.md

 ## LaTeX

-This script installs TeX Live and all packages.
+This script installs latest version of TeX Live and all packages.
 If you have a profile file, place it in this directory before installing.

 ### Usage